-Sexual arousal calls for shutting down the thinking brain in order to allow for physical sexual sensations to present themselves.
-This ‘letting go’ of thinking (and/or worrying) is often a tough call for women because their sexuality is filtered through the brain where killing an orgasm is an easy task…
+Sexual arousal calls for shutting down the thinking brain to allow physical, sexual sensations to present themselves.
+This “letting go” of thinking (and/or worrying) is often a tough call for women because their sexuality is filtered through the brain, where killing an orgasm is an easy task…

-Additionally, it is not unusual for women to engage sexually not because they feel like doing it, it but because they feel they have to please or accommodate the partner.
+Additionally, it is not unusual for women to engage sexually because they feel like doing it but because they feel they have to please or accommodate the partner.